 Abstract

 We present the case of a 14-year-old boy with history of B-cell acute lymphoblastic leukemia (ALL), multiple polymicrobial infections, and recent pericardial effusion requiring pericardiocentesis who was incidentally found to have a submitral left ventricular aneurysm.
-Concurrently, he developed a relapse of his B-cell ALL in his cerebrospinal fluid.
+Concurrently, he developed a relapse of his B-cell ALL as demonstrated by the presence of lymphoblasts in his cerebrospinal fluid.
 The decision was made to proceed with surgical repair of the aneurysm prior to initiation of systemic chemotherapy.
-The patient underwent a successful repair of the mitral valve annular disruption that caused the aneurysm to form.
-We suspect that the aneurysm occurred due to partially treated endocarditis that weakened the mitral valve annulus and led to dehiscence.
-His recovery post-operatively was uncomplicated and he was able to undergo CAR-T cell therapy several months later.
+The patient underwent a successful repair of the aneurysm through repair of the mitral valve annular disruption.
+The aneurysm is likely to be due to partially treated endocarditis, weakening the mitral valve atrioventricular junction, resulting in dehiscence.
+Recovery post-operatively was uneventful and he was able to undergo CAR-T cell therapy several months later.

 Article activity feed